The Flash was filmed in which country?

 From enemy hiding spots to Bat Cave, THE FLASH’s adventures took him all over the world.

-Warner Bros. produced the film in London and Scotland to bring this superhero story to cinemas around the world.
+Warner Bros. filmed in London and Scotland for the story of Superman.

 The Flash was filmed in which country?